ryanwang520/api-docs/source/includes/_webhooks.md

 `drawing.created` Triggerd when a drawing is created.

 <aside class="notice">
-The returned <code>pdf_url</code> or <code>png_url</code> will expire in 24 hours, you should download from the url first if you'd like to use it later, just don't treat it as a permanent link.
+The returned <code>pdf_url</code> or <code>png_url</code> will expire in 24 hours.
+They are not permanent links and should not be used in your system directly.
+You need to download the files from the urls for your future use.
 </aside>

 ### Drawing Created Webhook Payload